syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 ## Position

 The legends can be placed either inside or outside of the chart area (plotting area).
-By default, it will be displayed outside and positioned at top (using [DockPosition]()) of the chart area.
+By default, it will be displayed outside and positioned at top (using [Position](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_Position)) of the chart area.

 {% tabs %}